VictoriaTheDataAnalyst/DSA-PROJECT-1/README.md

 ## 🚀 Getting Started

 1. Clone or download this repository.
-2. Open `Amazon_Dashboard.xlsx` in Excel.
+2. Open `AMAZON PRODUCT REVIEWS ANALYSIS` in Excel.
 3. Use slicers or filters to explore different views.

 ---

-Feel free to fork this project or adapt the dashboard to your own datasets.
+## 🚀 Author

+**Ojo Victoria Olamide**
+Data Analyst

+---

+## 🌐 License

+This project is for educational and demonstration purposes.
+Data used is fictional and provided for the DSA Capstone Project.